manxzo/Beyond-The-Horizon-Server/README.md

 - Query optimization
 - Architecture design

-All code was written and understood by the developer, with AI serving as a learning aid.
+Most code was written and understood by me, with AI serving as a learning aid.